The Cremator: Production

-None of the actors had much trouble shooting in the crematoriums besides Menzel.
+None of the actors had much trouble shooting in the crematoria besides Menzel.
 Vlasta Chramostová would rehearse each scene to herself to prepare while Hrušínský just wanted the first shot.
 Hrušínský did not like to prepare at all for his roles; he preferred to do all the acting on the stage and screen.
 This acting method probably originated from his stage origins.

-Olga Dimitrovová was responsible for the costume design while Frantisek Straka designed the sets and chose the crematoriums to use.
+Olga Dimitrovová was responsible for the costume design while Frantisek Straka designed the sets and chose the crematoria to use.

 Herz and the story's author Ladislav Fuks shared a love of the macabre and gallows humor but Herz did not like how dialogue heavy The Cremator was and initially thought it was uncinematic.
 Herz thought the title alone was interesting enough for its own movie but didn't like the long monologues.

 Music composer Zdenek Liska bet a box of champagne to the cameraman Stanislav Milota that the film would not be successful or stick to the script.
 Liska was forced to buy Milota the wine after it was completed.

 This is the only film on which actress Vlasta Chramostová collaborated with her husband Stanislav Milota.
 She recalls that when the film began to be shot in the relaxed pre-August atmosphere of 1968, no one would have guessed that it would become an award-winning cult film.
 After the shoot and the premiere, the film was banned by the Socialist government.
 She recalled a humorous story where her husband Stanislav Milota (film cinematographer) prophetically answered her question about how they want to shoot the scene with Kopfrkingl hanging her from the noose in the bathroom.
 Stanislav Milota replied with sarcasm worthy of Kopfrkingl: "Like it's your last shot."
 He had no idea what truth he had just prophesied as Vlasta Chramostová was not allowed to act after August 1968 and Stanislav Milota also ended his career in Czech film.